Tycho (lunar crater): Age and description

 The rim of this crater was chosen as the target of the Surveyor 7 mission.
 The robotic spacecraft safely touched down north of the crater in January 1968.
 The craft performed chemical measurements of the surface, finding a composition different from the maria.
 From this, one of the main components of the highlands was theorized to be anorthosite, an aluminium-rich mineral.
 The crater was also imaged in great detail by Lunar Orbiter 5.

 From the 1950s through the 1990s, NASA aerodynamicist Dean Chapman and others advanced the lunar origin theory of tektites.
 Chapman used complex orbital computer models and extensive wind tunnel tests to support the theory that the so-called Australasian tektites originated from the Rosse ejecta ray of Tycho.
 Until the Rosse ray is sampled, a lunar origin for these tektites cannot be ruled out, though tektites are now generally considered to have been produced by terrestrial impact events.

-This crater was drawn on lunar maps as early as 1645, when A.M.S. de Rheita depicted the bright ray system.
+This crater was drawn on lunar maps as early as 1645, when Anton Schyrleus depicted the bright ray system.

 Names

 Tycho is named after the Danish astronomer Tycho Brahe.
-Like many of the craters on the Moon's near side, it was given its name by the Jesuit astronomer G.B.
-Riccioli, whose 1651 nomenclature system has become standardized.
+Like many of the craters on The Moon's near side, it was given its name by the Italian astronomer Giovanni Riccioli, whose 1651 nomenclature system has become standardized.
 Earlier lunar cartographers had given the feature different names.
 Pierre Gassendi named it Umbilicus Lunaris ('the navel of the Moon'). van Langren's 1645 map calls it "Vladislai IV" after Władysław IV Vasa, King of Poland.
 And Johannes Hevelius named it 'Mons Sinai' after Mount Sinai.